Kitura/kitura.dev/content/web/news/blogs/type-safe-authentication-using-oauth-tokens.md

 ##Introduction

-In the 2.4 release of Kitura, we introduced a facility called Type-Safe Middleware, and with it two conforming implementations: Sessions and Credentials.
+In the 2.4 release of Kitura, we introduced a facility called [Type-Safe Middleware], and with it two conforming implementations: Sessions and Credentials.

 If you need to authenticate users of your API, you can use Credentials to specify a middleware when registering your Codable route handler.
 The handler is invoked only after successful authentication, and an instance of that middleware provides convenient and type-safe access to the user’s profile.